 Completed in 1999 the ship has not only recreated the voyage of the original Duyfken but also sailed to Texel (which used to be a major VOC port) in the Netherlands.
-The vessel is currently anchored in Perth where the public can take tours or go sailing on the ship as a way to re-live an important part of Australia’s maritime history.
+The vessel is anchored in Sydney Harbour, where the public can go sailing on the ship as a way to engage with an important part of Australia's maritime history.

 Nonja Peters (ed), The Dutch Down Under: 1606–2006, University of Western Australia Press, 2006.